atharva-again/samvaad/README.md

 ![Python](https://img.shields.io/badge/python-3.11-blue)

 ### Note
+- The software uses **fully open-source models** for all the stages, except final answer generation, for which it uses Gemini.
+Document parsing, ingestion, querying, automatic speech recognition (ASR), text to speech (TTTS), all are fully on-premise and optimized to be used even on **low-end devices with no GPU.**
-- Voice queries are now fully supported with Kokoro TTS for high-quality speech synthesis in English and Hindi
+- Voice queries are now fully supported with Kokoro TTS for high-quality speech synthesis in English and Hindi is in preview
-- Frontend/UI is under development - currently CLI-only
+- Frontend/UI is under development, currently CLI-only
-- Voice chat feature includes automatic markdown processing for clean display and natural pronunciation

-Please see the [issues](https://github.com/HapoSeiz/samvaad/issues) for ideas or to report bugs.
+Please see the [issues](https://github.com/atharva-again/samvaad/issues) for ideas or to report bugs.

 ### Recent Updates
+- **Moving to ONNXRuntime:** I am trying to move the project and models from PyTorch to ONNXRuntime to increase performance on low-end devices even more.
+You can check the status [here](https://github.com/atharva-again/samvaad/issues/20).
 - **Interactive CLI:** Improved user interface that can be called using the `samvaad` command
 - **Kokoro TTS:** Neural TTS engine with high-quality speech synthesis
 - **Voice Queries:** Ask questions or query documents in your preferred language (Hindi, English, etc.)

-The modular design makes it easy to add new features.
-The backend/ and frontend/ folders are separate, so you can build the UI and connect to the backend API.icense-MIT-green)

 ---